pycoder08/BalatroJavaGame/README.md

 In this program based off of the game [Balatro🃏](https://www.playbalatro.com/), the player selects and plays hands of cards in an attempt to beat the target score and win the game.

 ## How to play
+**IMPORTANT:** Due to the high amount of unique unicode characters present in this project, your terminal may not be able to display the game properly.
+To fix this, simply enter 'chcp 65001' into your terminal to change the encoding method and it should work.

 ![Image of the game](https://github.com/user-attachments/assets/e1b7b946-2600-4f34-8756-64a34ef467a5)

 The game consists of 5 levels, each with an increasingly difficult target score to beat.
 To start, the player enters numbers 1 through 7 to select a card in their hand.
 They select a maximum of 5 cards, and can choose to either play the hand or discard it.